nopnop2002/esp-idf-parallel-tft/README.md

 - HX8347I(*1 Same as HX8347D)

 (*1)
-Very Slow.1Pixel requires 5 commands to display.
+Very Slow.
+Most drivers require three commands to display one Pixel.
+This driver require 9 commands to display one Pixel.
 For some reason, the color of 0xFFFF does not appear.

 These are all 2.4 inch, 320x240 TFTs.